jiaz/resume/jiajizhoucv.md

 ### Feb.
 2015 - Now : Software Engineer, Hulu LLC.

+> I currently work in Content Metadata Service team.
+I mainly work on an orchestration service written in Nodejs to serve our client apps metadata of the shows and videos.
+>
+> The most significant work I have done is optimizing system performance and setting up capacity planning tools and processes.
+I helped our team to understand the performance characteristics of the system better and identified several performance bottlenecks in the system to increase whole system capacity by 50% without significant architecture change.
+I helped the team to setup a more reasonable way to do load testing and capacity planning.

 ### Apr.
 2014 - Oct.
 2014 : CTO & Dev Manager, miHoYo, Co.
 Ltd.